Castle Rock, Colorado: Primary and secondary education

-Douglas County School District is based in Castle Rock and operates 18 public schools in the town.
-These include ten elementary schools, two middle schools, two charter schools, one magnet school, one alternative high school, and two high schools: Castle View High School and Douglas County High School.
+Douglas County School District, based in Castle Rock, operates 18 public schools in the town.
+These include 10 elementary schools, two middle schools, two charter schools, one magnet school, one alternative high school, and two high schools: Castle View High School and Douglas County High School.
 In addition, there are three private primary schools in Castle Rock.

-School board elections in Douglas County are held in odd-numbered years.
-In recent years the community has experienced a spirited debate between supporters of significant change in the management of local schools and those who oppose such changes or believe they should advance at a slower pace.
+School-board elections in Douglas County are held in odd-numbered years.
+In recent years, the community has experienced a spirited debate between supporters of significant change in the management of local schools and those who oppose such changes or believe they should advance at a slower pace.

 Libraries

 The Douglas County Libraries public library system is based in Castle Rock, co-located with the local branch library, the Philip S. Miller Library, south of downtown.
-The Miller Library includes the Douglas County History Research Center and offers several educational and recreational programs to the public.
-Also, it includes Little Free Librarys places scattered throughout, such as in festival park.
+The Miller Library includes archives and local history and offers several educational and recreational programs to the public.
+Also, it includes Little Free Library places scattered throughout, such as in the festival park.

 Infrastructure

 Transportation

 Interstate 25 and U.S. Route 87 run concurrently north-south through Castle Rock.
 U.S. Route 85, also a north-south route, enters the town from the northwest, meeting I-25 at Exit 184; south of the exit, it runs concurrently with I-25 and U.S. 87.
 Colorado State Highway 86, an east-west route, enters Castle Rock from the east, then turns north and west as Founders Parkway, terminating at its junction with I-25 at Exit 184.

 For local transportation within Castle Rock, the town government sponsors a voucher program for reduced-fare taxi service.
 This service is available to town residents who are disabled or who do not have access to a vehicle.
 In addition, the Castle Rock Senior Center offers a shuttle service for resident senior citizens.

 Castle Rock does not participate in the Denver metropolitan area's Regional Transportation District.
-Municipal voters decided in November 2005 to opt the town out of RTD.
-As a result, neither bus nor light rail service to Denver or any of its other suburbs is available from Castle Rock.
+Municipal voters decided in November 2005 to opt the town out of the district.
+As a result, neither bus nor light-rail service to Denver or any of its other suburbs is available from Castle Rock.

 BNSF Railway and Union Pacific Railroad each have a freight rail line that runs through Castle Rock.
 Both lines run parallel to U.S. 85.